Bay Building (Montreal)

+The Bay Building (originally the Henry Morgan Building; Maison Morgan) is a department store on Saint Catherine Street West in downtown Montreal, Quebec, Canada.
+It was designed by John Pierce Hill for Henry Morgan, and opened in 1891.
+It was the flagship store of the Morgan's department store chain, was acquired by the Hudson's Bay Company in 1960, and was converted to a regional The Bay flagship store in 1960.
+The store was rebranded to Hudson's Bay in 2013, and slated to include a Saks Fifth Avenue store by 2018, however, these plans were indefinitely postponed.
+It is one of six locations tentatively spared from the creditor protection and liquidation filed by HBC in March 2025.
+However, on April 23, 2025 due to court rulings deeming it "low probability" to find a buyer to keep the remaining six stores afloat, HBC announced liquidation and permeant closure of all Hudson's Bay stores including the Montreal Hudson's Bay building and the remaining 12 HBC stores in the province of Quebec which started on Friday April 25, 2025 and closed on June 1, 2025.

-The store is accessible to the Montreal Metro via McGill station, for which an entrance is located on Union Avenue.
+The store was accessible to the Montreal Metro via McGill station, for which two entrances are located on Union Avenue.

 History

 1891–1972: Morgan's

-Built from 1889 to 1891 to a design by the American architect John Pearce Hill (1849–1920), the four-storey Neo-Romanesque building was constructed from imported Scottish Old Red Sandstone for Morgan's department store, which HBC acquired in 1960.
+Built from 1889 to 1891 to a design by the American architect John Pierce Hill (1849–1920), the four-storey Neo-Romanesque building was constructed from imported Scottish Old Red Sandstone for Morgan's department store, which HBC acquired in 1960.
 The site had previously been occupied by terrace-type townhouses along Saint Catherine, Union and Alymer, built with stones from the ruins of the 1849 Parliament Building, including the former home of Dr. William Hales Hingston, mayor of Montreal from 1875 to 1877, at the southwest corner.

 The building was modified in 1923 (eight-storey Beaux-Arts style addition clad with red stone to match the original store) and 1964 (eight-storey modernist annex along De Maisonneuve Boulevard).
 The later addition is mostly windowless, with windows only on ground level and in four arch features along De Maisonneuve and Union.

-1972–present: Hudson's Bay
+1972–2025: Hudson's Bay

 While the Morgan's stores in Ontario were converted to the Hudson's Bay Company nameplate in 1960 and rebranded to The Bay in 1965, the Morgan's stores in Quebec retained their original name until 1972.

 HBC announced plans to renovate Hudson's Bay Montreal Downtown to accommodate a 18580 m2 Saks Fifth Avenue facing De Maisonneuve Boulevard in 2016.
 The project was expected to be completed by fall 2018, but plans had been shelved by that February.